lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Voting, Contracts, and Smart Contracts:

 What are the feasible properties of smart contracts that relate to elections, either for their use in a particular situation or as a discussion to elucidate needs and functions?

+# Computer, OS, and Network security of voting office
+What OS, what network architecture, and what cyber security strategies should be voting office use: